404-CodeNotFound/.github/profile/README.md

 <br/>
 404CodeNotFound is a German software company founded on March 23, 2024.
 The company's mission is to bring affordable software and web applications to the market for everyone.

+## Our Vision
+We strive to make software and web applications accessible to individuals and businesses of all sizes.
+We offer cost-effective solutions with a focus on usability and functionality.

+## Further Development
+Since XO-6 is a very young company, the products and services offered are probably still in the development phase.
+It will be interesting to see what concrete software solutions and community offerings XO-6 will offer in the future.

 ## Contact us
 <p align="center">
 <a href="https://twitter.com/elias35_35" target="blank"><img align="center" src="https://skillicons.dev/icons?i=twitter" alt="en_35_35" height="40" width="40" /></a>